Cimai-Decentralized-Games/dolphin-project/README.md

     *   Write Python code to traverse the AST, perform semantic analysis (type checking, etc.), and generate intermediate representation (IR).

 2.  **Rust Core (Using PyO3):**
-    *   Use Rust and `PyO3` to create the core of the Coral compiler.
+    *   Use Rust and `PyO3` to create the core of the Dolphin compiler.
     *   The Rust code will:
         *   Embed the Python front-end.
         *   Call the Python front-end to process the Python source code.